History of Mikaela Shiffrin in Timeline

 2018: 2018 Winter Olympics

-In 2018, at the Winter Olympics in Pyeongchang, South Korea, Mikaela Shiffrin won gold in the giant slalom and silver in the super combined.
-Weather postponements led to a compressed schedule.
-Shiffrin initially trailed in the giant slalom but secured the gold after her competitor made errors.
-In the slalom, she finished fourth, missing the podium.
-She withdrew from the super-G to focus on other events.
+In 2018, at the Winter Olympics in Pyeongchang, South Korea, Mikaela Shiffrin won a gold medal in the giant slalom and a silver medal in the super combined.
+She finished fourth in the slalom.
+She pulled out of the super-G and downhill events due to weather-related scheduling conflicts and a belief that she would not perform well with too many races in consecutive days.
 Her performance made her the most decorated American Olympian and female alpine skier at the time.

-February 2019: Profiles in Deadspin and The Wall Street Journal
+February 2019: Profiled in Deadspin and The Wall Street Journal

 In February 2019, Amanda Ruggeri twice profiled Mikaela Shiffrin in Deadspin, and she was featured in The Wall Street Journal.

-In February 2019, just before the 2019 Alpine World Ski Championships, Mikaela Shiffrin moved into third place on the list of female skiers with the most World Cup race wins.
-At a meeting in Maribor, she tied with Petra Vlhová for the win in giant slalom, putting her equal with Vreni Schneider on 55 wins.
-The following day, Shiffrin won a slalom race to overtake Schneider.
+In February 2019, shortly before the 2019 Alpine World Ski Championships, Shiffrin moved into third place on the list of female skiers with the most World Cup race wins, tying with Vlhová for the win in giant slalom to put her equal with Vreni Schneider on 55 wins before winning a slalom the following day to overtake the Swiss skier.

-In March 2019, Mikaela Shiffrin became the first alpine skier to secure 15 World Cup wins in a single season with a slalom victory in Špindlerův Mlýn, surpassing her previous record jointly held with Vreni Schneider.
-Additionally, at the World Cup finals in Soldeu, she clinched the super-G crystal globe, securing her tenth World Cup title and her first in a speed discipline.
-She also became the first skier to win World Cups in both a technical and speed event in the same season since Tina Maze.
-Furthermore, she won her 16th race of the season, tying with Ingemar Stenmark for the most World Cup slalom race wins, and secured her 17th win, claiming the GS crystal globe and becoming the first skier to win overall, super-G, giant slalom and slalom World Cup titles in a single season.
+In March 2019, Mikaela Shiffrin achieved several milestones.
+She became the first alpine skier to take 15 World Cup wins in a season and clinched the super-G crystal globe, her tenth World Cup title.
+She also secured the overall and slalom titles, becoming the first skier to win World Cups in both a technical and a speed event in the same season since Tina Maze.
+Additionally, she tied with Ingemar Stenmark for the most World Cup slalom race wins and later secured the GS crystal globe, becoming the first skier to win the overall, super-G, giant slalom, and slalom World Cup titles in a single season.
+She also won her 41st slalom race, making her the skier who has won the most World Cup slalom races.

-In March 2019, following her record-setting World Cup season, Mikaela Shiffrin appeared on NBC's Today to discuss handling anxiety, on CNN to address social media trolls, on ABC's Good Morning America and Access to discuss pay equity, and on NBC's Tonight Show where she taught Jimmy Fallon how to do the shuffle dance.
-The New York Times profiled her as "the face of American skiing," and Sports Illustrated featured a profile and video about her history with Lindsey Vonn.
+In March 2019, Mikaela Shiffrin discussed handling anxiety on NBC's Today, addressed dealing with social media trolls on CNN, discussed pay equity on ABC's Good Morning America and the entertainment news show Access, and taught host Jimmy Fallon how to do the shuffle dance on NBC's Tonight Show.
+The New York Times profiled Shiffrin as "the face of American skiing", and she was featured in a Sports Illustrated profile and video.

-April 2019: NBC Olympic Channel and Fanclub Features
+April 2019: NBC Olympic Channel features Shiffrin's races

-In April 2019, NBC's Olympic channel devoted 25 hours of prime-time to feature 20 of Mikaela Shiffrin's races from the 2018-2019 season, and her fanclub released a compilation of highlights from that season.
+In April 2019, NBC's Olympic channel devoted 25 hours of prime-time to feature 20 of Mikaela Shiffrin's races in the 2018–2019 season; her fanclub also released a compilation of highlights from her 2018–2019 season.

-During the 2019 season, Mikaela Shiffrin became the first athlete to secure 17 World Cup race wins, breaking Vreni Schneider's 30-year-old record of 14 wins.
-Also in 2019, she won gold in the slalom at the World Championships, making her the first alpine skier to win the world championship in the same discipline at four consecutive championships.
+In 2019, Mikaela Shiffrin won 17 World Cup races, breaking the record of 14 wins that Vreni Schneider had held for 30 years.
+She also won the gold medal in slalom at the 2019 World Championships, becoming the first alpine skier to win the world championship in the same discipline at four consecutive championships.

-In January 2020, Mikaela Shiffrin experienced inconsistent performances in technical races but secured six victories for the season, including three slaloms and one each in giant slalom, super-G, and downhill, placing her with a considerable lead in the Overall Standings.
+In January 2020, Mikaela Shiffrin experienced inconsistent performances in technical races but recorded 6 victories for the season, maintaining a considerable lead in the Overall Standings.

 February 2, 2020: Death of her father